+As its name implies, Avi Vantage’s native horizontal scaling is orthogonal to vertical scaling.
 Indeed, both methods can be used in combination.
 Native scaling requires no changes to the first SE, but instead relies on distributing load to additional others.
-It is completely self-contained; scaling capacity requires no changes elsewhere within the network or applications.
+It is completely self-contained, meaning it does not require changes elsewhere within the network or applications in order to scale capacity.
 The rest of this article focuses on native scaling.

-To scale to well beyond native scaling’s limit (4 SEs), Avi Vantage also supports BGP-based horizontal scaling.
+To scale to as many as 32 Service Engines, Avi Vantage supports BGP-based horizontal scaling.
 Relying also on RHI and ECMP, this method requires some manual intervention elsewhere in the network to scale the load balancing infrastructure.
 See BGP Support for Scaling Virtual Services for details.

 How Native SE Scaling Works

 During a normal steady state, all traffic may be handled by a single SE.
-The MAC address of this SE will respond to any Address Resolution Protocol (ARP) requests.
+The MAC address of this SE will respond to any ARP requests.

 - As traffic increases beyond the capacity of a single SE, the Avi Controller can add one or more new SEs to the virtual service.
 These new SEs may be processing other virtual service traffic, or they may be newly created for this task.
 Existing SEs can be added within a couple seconds, whereas instantiating a new SE VM may take up to several minutes, depending on the time necessary to copy the SE image to the VM’s host.